veilair/vue-development/README.md

 ### What is BackboneJS used for?
 Developed in 2016, Vue.js is one of the most versatile front-end JavaScript frameworks.
 It’s also known as a progressive framework due to its capability to facilitate the design of high-end single-page web applications through dual integration mode.
 The framework follows the MVMM (Model-View-ViewModel) architecture pattern.
 Besides that, Vue.js is simple, unrestricted, and an easy-to-adopt framework.

+### `Features:`
-Pros:
+#### Pros:

-Quick and easy configuration due to MVVM architecture Easy to learn, use, and understand even for beginners Lightweight framework with a small build size
+- Quick and easy configuration due to MVVM architecture
+- Easy to learn, use, and understand even for beginners
+- Lightweight framework with a small build size
-Seamless integration with third-party apps
+- Seamless integration with third-party apps
-It comes with a virtual DOM option
+- It comes with a virtual DOM option

-Cons:
+#### Cons:

 Lack of high-end and effective plugins
 Not suitable for extensive scaling